To make sure booking free member tickets is fair for all, we have made some important changes that should be read carefully before you book.

 On Track Your Order page – click red button ‘Cancel Order’.
 You will then be able to book for another date of your choice.

-More supporters than expected have block-booked a lot of dates across the weeks, taking the opportunity away from other members to enjoy the Zoos.
-To prevent this, a limit is now in place to cap member visits.
+More members than expected have block-booked a lot of dates across the weeks, taking the opportunity away from other members to enjoy the Zoos.
+To prevent this, a limit is now in place to cap on visits.

-Update 30th June 2020: The limit of one visit per member per fortnight has now been increased to two visits.
-However, if members book these tickets and do show up at the Zoo, we might have to revert back to make sure all members have fair access to the tickets.
+Update 4 August 2020: The limit of three visit per member per fortnight has now been increased to four visits.
+However, if members book these tickets and do not show up at the Zoo, we might have to revert back to make sure all members have fair access to the tickets.

 - If you have already booked tickets for the current fortnight, you can now book a further slot.

-- If you have yet to book tickets, you can select to visit on two different occasions.
+- If you have yet to book tickets, you can select to visit on four different occasions.

 4. Pre-defined supporter ticket allocation